Real Estate and Interior Design: 4 Reasons Why It’s a Perfect Match

-It’s no secret that I love my Realtor, Carol.
+Real estate and interior design may seem worlds apart, but it’s no secret that I love my Realtor, Carol.
 She helped me purchase my last two homes.
 She was the voice of reason when North’s water damage looked irreparable.
-The responsible one when I bought Dryden, a home with just one bathroom for my family of four.
+The responsible one when I bought Dryden, a home with one bathroom for my family of four.
 I think her exact words for both homes were, “Not this one.
 Run!”

 Why Realtors Need to Work with Interior Designers

 One of the main reasons Realtors need interior designers is to help buyers understand the big picture.
 Again, HGTV’s list of reno shows really proves this point.
 If you’re looking to buy for “character” with modern upgrades, an interior designer can certainly help.
-And if you’re in the market to sell, an interior designer can assist you in making the best upgrades for raising your home’s value.
+If you’re in the real estate market to sell, an interior designer can assist with making the best upgrades to increase your home’s value.

 I live in Houston where the residential landscape is a smorgasbord of design styles.
 One neighborhood alone could host mid-century ranches, craftsman-style bungalows, Spanish abodes, and modern 3-flats.
 It’s exciting to have these opportunities!
-But for a homebuyer, it’s also daunting.
+But for a home buyer, this real estate market is also daunting.
 Great homes can be overlooked if their potential isn’t seen clearly.

 When I walk a home with a Realtor, I encourage clients to take design risks and consider high-end upgrades.
-There is a great value in renovation, especially when you update the kitchen and bathrooms.
+There is great value in real estate when you renovate, especially when you update the kitchen and bathrooms.
 Even the most stubborn buyers can be persuaded with a huge spike in resale value!
-When the end result is a gorgeous, one-of-a-kind home it’s a win/win.
+When the end result is an inspiring, singular home it’s a win/win.

-After Hurricane Harvey, the Houston home market was interesting to say the least.
+After Hurricane Harvey, the Houston real estate market was interesting to say the least.
 Remediated homes provided once-in-a-lifetime opportunities to snag a dream home at a fraction of the pre-hurricane sale price.
 But there was a lot of misinformation around which homes were really salvageable.
 An interior designer can remove the worry.
-Experienced in structural soundness, we will honestly tell clients what’s a go and what’s a no. We can also point out the not-so-obvious issues like land erosion.
-And lastly, we can suggest a licensed professional who can help.
+Experienced in structural soundness, we honestly tell clients what’s a go and what’s a no. We can point out the not-so-obvious issues like land erosion and suggest a licensed professional who can help.

 1. Consult on Home Renovations

-2. Act as a liaison between client and contractor
+2. Act as a Liasion Between Client and Contractor

-One of the reasons people don’t want to purchase a less desirable home is because of the construction process.
-But having clear communication and a liaison can help ease the uncertainty.
-My team works with both the client and the construction team to communicate design expectations and progress.
-We also work hand in hand with your architect and builder.
+One of the reasons people don’t want to purchase less desirable real estate is because of the construction process.
+Having clear communication and a liaison can help ease the uncertainty.
+Our residential building design firm works hand in hand with your builder.
+We manage the project from top to bottom, ensuring the home has a singular design vision throughout the process.
 I love being the one Realtors count on for extensive restorations.

-There are simple ways to make a home’s value increase.
+There are simple ways to use interior design to increase a home’s market value.
 I say (and Realtors will tell you the same thing) to focus on the kitchen and bathrooms.
-Although, if you bring in a great designer, you may be tempted to stay put!
+Although, if you bring in a great interior designer, you may be tempted to stay put!

 Functionality is important.
-For older homes where the rooms are more closed off and the lighting isolated, I provide structural recommendations.
-Bringing an older home into the modern world appeals to buyers.
-So does capitalizing on trends.
-I’m not one for focusing on fads.
-I suggest more iconic fixtures: statement chandeliers or a high-contrast color palette.
+For older homes where the rooms feel closed off and the lighting isolated, I provide structural recommendations.
+Bringing an older home into the modern world appeals to real estate buyers.
+While capitalizing on interior design trends does appeal to some home buyers, I’m not one for focusing on fads.
+I suggest more iconic fixtures like statement chandeliers or a high-contrast color palette.